 Dove House Services

-These include a range of therapeutic approaches used to manage long term medical treatments.
-These approaches work together by sending sensory signals to your mind and body to unwind some of the pressures, compressions and concerns that you may have built up as a result of illness or stress.
+The complementary therapies work by signaling to mind and body that it is possible to unwind some of the pressures and tensions that may have built up as a result of illness or stress.

 “I love coming to Dove House.
 I find everyone very welcoming and the atmosphere soothing.
 Dove House offered a warm, caring and nurturing environment when I felt at my most vulnerable.
 It was like a peaceful island in a world of fear and anxiety, a place to share thoughts and feelings”